-Any new or expanded residential development subject to Zoning By-law 569-2013, located in Bicycle Zone 1, can receive relief for up to 50 per cent of their short-term bicycle parking requirements.
-This provision gives residential development flexibility to meet its short-term bicycle parking requirements by contributing to the expansion of Toronto Bike Share, instead of providing the full amount of spaces on site.
-This program is also aligned with the City’s Official Plan policies which call for the expansion of the public Bike Share system to facilitate the use of the bicycle for short and multi-modal trips.
+The Payment-in-Lieu of Bicycle Parking (PILOBP) program was established in 2022 (PH29.3) and expanded in 2025 (PH18.3) to give new or expanded residential development flexibility to meet the City’s bicycle parking requirements by contributing to the expansion of Toronto Bike Share.
+Under the program, developments which meet the eligibility criteria can receive relief for up to 50% of the “short-term” and “long-term” bicycle parking normally required on site.
+This approach is aligned with the City’s Official Plan policies which call for the expansion of the public Bike Share system to facilitate the use of the bicycle for short and multi-modal trips.

-An applicant is eligible to apply for a payment-in-lieu for bicycle parking exemption, from a portion of their short-term bicycle parking requirements, if all of the following apply to the development site:
+An applicant is eligible to apply for a payment-in-lieu for bicycle parking exemption, from a portion of their bicycle parking requirements, if all of the following apply to the development site:

 • The development includes new or expanded residential uses.

-To receive a reduction in their short-term bicycle parking requirements, eligible applicants must submit an exemption request letter with their Site Plan Control Application, or any subsequent resubmission.
+To receive a reduction in their bicycle parking requirements, eligible applicants must submit an exemption request letter with their Site Plan Control Application, or any subsequent resubmission.
 An applicant may choose to identify their intent for a payment-in-lieu contribution earlier in the approvals process, however the approval for the payment-in-lieu of bicycle parking exemption is only given at the Site Plan Control application stage.

 In instances where an applicant wishes to request a payment-in-lieu of bicycle parking exemption but the proposed development does not require a Site Plan Control application, please contact the Toronto Building representative on your file.
 The Toronto Building representative assigned to your file will identify the appropriate Community Planning area manager/staff to receive your exemption request letter and review the application for payment-in-lieu of bicycle parking.

-With the adoption of this payment-in-lieu of bicycle parking provision, Zoning By-law amendments and minor variances for short-term bicycle parking requirements will not be supported by staff.
+With the adoption of this payment-in-lieu of bicycle parking provision, Zoning By-law amendments and minor variances for bicycle parking requirements will not be supported by staff.

 An exemption request letter must be included with your Site Plan Control Application or resubmission, or with your Building Permit Application or subsequent submissions in instances where a Planning Application is not required, if you wish to request a payment-in-lieu of bicycle parking exemption.
 The exemption request letter shall include the following information: